defunSM/nrepl-clojure-gui/README.md

 ## ToDo

-- Adding nREPLs by port (Add more feaatures like telling user of creation of another server)
+- Adding nREPLs by port (DONE)
-- Connecting to external nREPLs
+- Connecting to external nREPLS (DONE)
-- A settings file. (in progress)
+- A settings file.
+(COMING UP)
-- Add a menubar (add more features)
+- Add a menubar (added a terminal)

+## Features

+- Can run clojure code.
+- Can connect to external nREPLs.
+- Can launch a terminal to run bash commands.
+(NOT FULLY FUNCTIONAL YET)

 ## License